phlorest/.github/profile/README.md

 - a set of trees sampled from a posterior distribution (if available)
 - metadata about the languages appearing as tips in the trees.

 Tree data is stored using a [CLDF TreeTable](https://github.com/cldf/cldf/tree/master/components/trees), language metadata is stored as [CLDF LanguageTable](https://github.com/cldf/cldf/tree/master/components/languages).
+(See also https://doi.org/10.5281/zenodo.10684787)

 You can propose new phylogenies to be included in Phlorest by [opening an issue](https://github.com/phlorest/.github/issues) at https://github.com/phlorest/.github/issues .